saeid93/sponge/docs/guide-storage.md

 ```

 4. continue the rest of steps from the printed instructions
-5. check the helm is installed from `helm list -n minio-system
+5. check the helm is installed from `helm list -n minio-system`
-6.To access Minio from localhost
+6. There is two options to access Minio from localhost:

 6.1. **Option 1 LoadBalancer (Recommended)**: edit `kubectl edit service/minio -n minio-system` and change `spec.ports.nodePort=31900` and `spec.type=LoadBalancer`.
 You can now access Minio server on `http://<cluster-ip>:31900`.